 Marvel Zombies (TBA)

 Episode five of What If…? introduced audiences to zombies in the MCU multiverse, and Marvel are keen to continue to explore this premise.
 Announced in November 2021, this follow-up series will consist of four TV-MA or R-rated episodes, and will not follow on from the events started in ‘What If… zombies!?’
 Expect zombified versions of Hawkeye, Captain America, Captain Marvel and more.
 Some of the heroes fighting to stop the zombie horde include Yelena Belova, Shang-Chi and Ms. Marvel.

 Wonder Man (TBA)

-Marvel’s Wonder Man was quietly announced last year, but will star Yahya Abdul-Mateen II (he has previously played Black Manta in DC’s Aquaman) as the titular character.
+Marvel’s Wonder Man was quietly announced in 2022, but will star Yahya Abdul-Mateen II (he has previously played Black Manta in DC’s Aquaman) as the titular character.
 Shang Chi: Legend of the Ten Rings director Destin Daniel Cretton will develop the show, which will also see the return of Ben Kingsley’s Trevor Slattery.
 There hasn’t been a release date announced for the show.

 Production on the show has been shut down due to the ongoing writers’ strike, and it will reportedly resume once it ends.